Introduction to Difficult Conversations

 Difficult Conversations

-This equips you a clear, science-backed approach for handling high-stakes or emotionally charged conversations with confidence, empathy, and composure; such as delivering bad news, giving feedback, or leading through change.
-Participants learn how to prepare effectively, regulate their emotions, listen with presence, and communicate with clarity so messages land honestly without causing unnecessary defensiveness or confusion.
-By understanding the psychology behind how people respond under pressure and practising tools for calm, credible delivery, individuals build the skills to turn difficult conversations into moments that strengthen trust, deepen relationships, and reinforce a culture of openness and respect.
+By understanding the psychology behind how people respond under pressure and practising tools for calm, credible delivery, individuals build the skills to turn difficult conversations into moments that deepen relationships and reinforce a culture of openness and respect.

 Module 2